A la Ronde: The building

 The house was completed in about 1796.
 The stone-clad building consists of 20 rooms, the ground floor ones radiating out from a 35 ft high hallway, named "The Octagon", and originally connected by sliding doors.
 The central lantern extends beyond the steep roof.
 The lower ground floor housed a wine cellar, strong room and kitchen and an upper octagonal gallery housed an intricate hand-crafted Shell Gallery.
 The floors are connected by a narrow staircase lined with shells, which Nikolaus Pevsner called "the most extraordinary feature in the house".
 Between the main rooms were triangular-shaped closets with diamond shaped windows.
 Much of the internal decoration, including original artworks fashioned from shells, feathers, seaweed, and other components, was produced by the two cousins, whose handicraft skills were excellent.
 The house also contained many objets d'art brought back by the cousins from their European Tour.
 Pevsner described the building as "a wholly delightful and unique creation", and the Gallery as "very charming" but "unfortunately badly restored".

-Reichel, the sole male owner in over two hundred years, was responsible for substantial (but carefully thought out) structural changes.
-These included the construction of a water tower and laundry room, the installation of a bathroom and central heating, the construction of upstairs bedrooms with dormer windows, the fitting of first-floor windows, a heavy pulley dumb-waiter and speaking tubes, the replacement of the original thatch with roof tiles and the addition of an external catwalk.

-The last private owner of the property removed all but one of the very large central heating radiators installed by Reichel, and with the purchase of the property by the National Trust in 1991 came the restoration of the wall coverings to the more authentic colours of the time, as well as creating a virtual tour of the delicate Shell Gallery on the uppermost storey of the house to allow observation without risk of damage.
-The original kitchen and strong room on the lower ground floor now function as office spaces, with a plan to turn these into interpretation and co-creation spaces in the next few years.

 In May 2024 the house was featured in the BBC series Hidden Treasures of the National Trust, showing the painstaking restoration of the Shell Gallery.
 With the conservation completed, the house was visited by Jonathan Harwood who had lived at the house with his mother Ursula Tudor Perkins.
 She sold the house to the National Trust in the early 1990s after living there for 18 years.